-If you have a degree in the arts, you’re probably sick of hearing the following: why didn’t you study something that will get you a job?
+If you have a degree in the arts, you’re probably sick of hearing why didn’t you study something that will get you a job?
 But before you start regretting your decision to major in romantic poetry or sociology, consider this: more and more arts graduates are succeeding in Canada’s growing economy.
 So don’t despair as there are plenty of opportunities for those moving to Canada with an arts degree.

 During the past decade in Canada, there has been a misconception that having a Philosophy or English degree will offer you very little other than maybe the chance to serve coffee or washing dishes for your foreseeable future.
 But fortunately for those with arts degrees, this stereotype is not very accurate.

-While it is true that recent graduates with arts degrees and limited work experience may face some initial hurdles to finding employment in their field, evidence suggests that over time arts graduates are able to establish good, stable careers, and often with above average levels of job satisfaction.
+While it is true that recent graduates with arts degrees and limited work experience may face some initial hurdles to finding employment in their field, evidence suggests that over time arts graduates are able to establish good, stable careers, and often with above-average levels of job satisfaction.

 Moreover, arts degree holders are represented in every sector of the Canadian economy.
 Looked to for their diverse skill sets — especially in terms of writing and communication — there are boundless opportunities available for arts graduates.
-But it will take more than your degree for you to succeed; you’ll also need to be patient, focused, and diligent in your job search.
+But it will take more than your degree for you to succeed, you’ll also need to be patient, focused, and diligent in your job search.